openalpr/doc/source/getting_started.rst

 The Agent GUI's has an auto discovery feature which should work for camera's supporting the ONVIF communication protol.
 Most major brands of IP cameras will fall under this category.

-  1. Launch the Configure OpenALPR
+  1. Launch the Configure OpenALPR program
   2. Toggle the cameras tab on the left if it is not already active
   3. Click Add > Discover Devices
   4. Click the IP address matching your camera and you will be provided with a list of available substreams (different resolutions and/or frame rates)